H. V. Evatt: Health

+In 1962, Evatt was suffering from stress and was persuaded to retire from the bench.
+He died from pneumonia in Canberra on 2 November 1965, aged 71.

 Personal life

 Two years after being admitted to the New South Wales Bar, Evatt, an Anglican, married Mary Alice Sheffer at the Congregational Church in Mosman, New South Wales on 27 November 1920.
 Even with his sometimes turbulent nature, the relationship was one of devotion.
 The couple had two children, Peter and Rosalind, whom they adopted due to Mary Alice's serious gynaeocological issues.

 Peter Evatt became an Olympic rower, who was 1953 national sculling champion and represented Australia in rowing at the 1956 Olympic Games in Melbourne.
-Peter was a member of the ALP, like his father, and stood for the seat of Bennelong at the 1969 federal elections.
+Peter was a member of the ALP, like his father, and stood for the seat of Bennelong at the 1969 federal election.